w0lfrm/krypton_scraper/README.md

 <!-- FAQ -->
 ## FAQS
 1. Is my `api_id` and `api_hash` safe ?
-A) We do not collect your credentials, if u feel that we collect your data use HTTP debugger and you can watch what request does the executable file makes.
+* We do not collect your credentials, if u feel that we collect your data use HTTP debugger and you can watch what request does the executable file makes.

+2. How do I fix "`database is locked`" error ?
+* Just close the application and delete `bruh.session` file from directory and restart the application.

 <!-- LICENSE -->
 ## License